-File a Claim on Your Square Card
+File a Dispute on Your Square Debit Card

-Things to consider before filing a claim:
+Things to consider before filing a dispute:

 Ensure the payment has posted to your account and isn’t pending or voided.

-Please note: when you file a claim for unauthorized, or fraudulent charges, we may need to deactivate your Square Card to prevent any additional unauthorized charges from processing.
+When you file a dispute for unauthorized, or fraudulent charges, we may need to deactivate your Square Debit Card to prevent any additional unauthorized charges from processing.

-1. File a Claim
+1. File a Dispute

 2. We Investigate

 If we receive enough information to proceed, a temporary credit may be applied to your account.
 Some disputes may not be eligible for a temporary credit.
 We will notify you via email once your dispute has been successfully initiated and confirm whether a temporary credit has been applied to your account.